Skip to main content

 Dear [Hiring Manager Name],

-A strong camp day has movement, laughter, and clear boundaries under it.
-That balance is what I enjoy building.
+A strong camp day has movement, laughter, and clear boundaries.
+Creating that balance is what I enjoy most.
 I am applying for the summer camp counsellor position at [Camp Name] because my training in youth animation and my hands-on work with group activities have taught me how to keep children engaged without letting the day drift.

 In my previous role with [Organisation Name], I led sports, team games, and creative sessions for children aged [age range], often in mixed-ability groups.
-I prepared materials in advance, briefed rules in simple language, and adapted quickly when a child needed extra support or a group lost focus.
-I also helped redesign part of our afternoon programme into shorter activity blocks, which improved participation and reduced the drop-off seen in the final hour.
+I prepared materials in advance, explained rules in clear terms, and adapted quickly when a child needed extra support or a group lost focus.
+I also helped redesign part of our afternoon programme into shorter activity blocks, which improved participation and reduced the drop-off during the final hour.

-The part of the job I take most seriously is inclusion.
-Some children arrive ready to join everything.
-Others hang back, watch, or test limits before they trust the setting.
-During one obstacle session, a child refused to take part after another group member laughed at him.
-I paused the activity, reset the tone with the group, gave him a smaller role to start with, and brought him back in step by step.
-By the end of the session, he was leading part of the team relay himself.
+What I take most seriously in this job is inclusion.
+Some children arrive ready to jump in; others hang back, watch, or test boundaries before they trust the group.
+During one obstacle session, a child refused to participate after another group member laughed at him.
+I paused the activity, reset the group’s tone, gave him a smaller role to start, and brought him back in step by step.
+By the end, he was leading part of the team relay himself.

-I am also used to the practical side of camp life: headcounts, hydration checks, equipment setup, tidying activity areas, and passing clear information to colleagues at handover.
-My method is simple.
-I make each session easy to follow, easy to supervise, and easy to adjust when the unexpected happens.
+I am also familiar with the practical side of camp life: headcounts, hydration checks, equipment setup, tidying activity areas, and passing clear information to colleagues at handover.
+My method is simple: make each session easy to follow, easy to supervise, and easy to adjust when the unexpected happens.

-I would be glad to discuss the type of programme you run at [Camp Name], the age groups you support, and how your team shares responsibility across the day.
-That would let me show you where I could contribute most from the start.
+I would be glad to discuss the type of programme you run at [Camp Name], the age groups you support, and how your team shares responsibility throughout the day.
+That way, I can show you where I could contribute most from the start.

 Sincerely,